Development Setup

 Key points for UI contributors:

-- XML layouts load at runtime — no rebuild needed for layout/styling changes.
-Use
+- XML layouts load at runtime + hot reload by default — edit

-HELIX_HOT_RELOAD=1for live editing without restarting - Design tokens are mandatory — use
+ui_xml/*.xml, save, see changes immediately without rebuilding or restarting - Design tokens are mandatory — use

 - Layout overrides let you provide alternate XML for ultrawide, portrait, or tiny screens without touching the standard layouts